schurgan/domoticz-BSR/README.md

 ### Settings
    - best is to go  [bsr.de](https://www.bsr.de/abfuhrkalender-20520.php)
    - try to find your address
-   - remember exactly the streetname found for your address.
+   - remember exactly the street name found for your address.
 Eg 'Kochstr.' instead of 'Kochstrasse'
    - if recycling is not collected at your house number, try the neighbors.  eg. using 10 instead of 10f

 ![settings](https://github.com/belzetrigger/domoticz-BSR/raw/master/resources/settings.PNG)